Hudson Valley Flamenco Festival

 Producer and Creative Director

 Anna Librada Georges is a classically trained teaching and performing artist with international experience.
 She has taught percussive dance, flamenco, modern, world dance and yoga throughout the United States, Spain, Italy and Japan.
 Anna was a featured soloist at the 2010 world premiere of Earthbeat! at Jacob’s Pillow’s Doris Duke Theatre.
-She has performed at many venues throughout the Northeast and is a longtime member of Vanaver Caravan.
-Anna moved to Spain, her father’s homeland, to immerse herself in flamenco.
+She has performed at many venues throughout the country and is a longtime member of Vanaver Caravan.
+In 2005, Anna moved to Spain, her father’s homeland, to immerse herself in flamenco.
 She studied with greats La Presy, Ivan Vargas and Fuensanta “La Moneta” and in Sevilla with Isabel Bayon, Manuel Betanzo and Andres Marin.
+Anna began the Hudson Valley Flamenco Festival while living with her family in Sanlucar de la Barrameda, Cadiz, Spain in 2018 and has produced and directed the annual event from afar ever since.
 In 2020, Anna was accepted into Flamenco Vivo’s Consorcio for flamenco professionals, a group dedicated to building a national network of flamenco artists to grow flamenco in the USA.
-Anna holds a BA in Dance and Arts Management from Emerson College and a Masters of Social Work from Yeshiva University.
-She lives in Maryland with her husband and daughters.
+Anna forms part of the artist consultants with the United Flamenco Arts Society.

 Bárbara Martinez